 PakBus Neighbors Allowed - You can set a list of "acceptable neighbors" which the NL240 expects to hear from within set intervals (the Verify Interval).
 If the NL240 does not hear from neighbors in this list within the Verify Interval, it will attempt to contact them on its own.
-It will ignore all devices it hears that are not on the PakBus Neighbors Allowed list except if the PakBus® address is \geq 4000.
-Hellos from devices with PakBus address \geq 4000 are automatically accepted as neighbors.
+It will ignore all devices it hears that are not on the PakBus Neighbors Allowed list except if the PakBus address is $\geq$ 4000.
+Following a hello message, devices with PakBus addresses $\geq$ 4000 are automatically accepted as neighbors.